-Japanese Noodles: Tantanmen vs Tanmen vs Ramen
+Japanese Noodles: Tantanmen vs. Tanmen vs. Ramen

-Ramen is a Japanese noodle soup originating from the noodle dish called “Nankin Soba (南京そば)” that was eaten in Chinatowns founded in the ports of Yokohama, Kobe, Nagasaki, Hakodate, and so on in the early Meiji period (Meiji: 1868 to 1912).
+Nankin Soba was served in Chinatowns founded in ports such as Yokohama, Kobe, Nagasaki, and Hakodate in the early Meiji period (Meiji: 1868 to 1912).

-The Difference: Ramen vs Tanmen vs Tantanmen
+Ramen vs. Tanmen vs. Tantanmen

-The noodles are made of wheat flour mixed with an alkaline solution called “Kansui (かん水)”, which gives ramen noodles a distinctive texture different from udon noodles.
+The noodles are made of wheat flour mixed with an alkaline solution called Kansui (かん水), which gives ramen noodles a distinctive texture different from udon noodles.

-As you may know, nowadays the broth of ramen comes in various flavors, but the classics that have long been loved in Japan are “Shoyu (醤油: soy sauce)”, “Miso (味噌: fermented soybean paste)”, “Shio (塩: salt)”, and “Tonkotsu (豚骨: pork bone)”.
+Nowadays, the broth comes in various flavors, but the classics loved for a long time are Shoyu (醤油: soy sauce), Miso (味噌: fermented soybean paste), Shio (塩: salt), and Tonkotsu (豚骨: pork bone).

 But as I wrote in this article, it is different primarily in cooking methods from Yasai ramen.

 Then, what is Tantanmen?

-Tantanmen has a similar name to Tanmen, but Tantanmen is what is completely different from Tanmen.
-Tantanmen is the Japanese version of Dandan noodles, a noodle dish from Chinese Sichuan cuisine.
+But they are different things, and Tantanmen is the Japanese version of Dandan noodles, a dish from Chinese Sichuan cuisine.

-The soup is light compared to the original but the addition of La-yu chili oil and Tahini sesame paste makes it flavorful.
+The soup is light compared to the original, but the addition of La-yu chili oil and Tahini sesame paste makes it flavorful.